Amolith/willow/README.md

 This assumes Willow will run on an always-on server, like a VPS.

-* Clone the repo with `git clone https://git.sr.ht/~amolith/willow`.
+* Clone the repo with `git clone https://git.sr.ht/~amolith/willow`
-* Enter the repo's folder with `cd willow`.
+* Enter the repo's folder with `cd willow`
-* Build the binary with `CGO_ENABLED=0 go build -ldflags="-s -w" -o willow ./cmd`.
+* Build the binary with `CGO_ENABLED=0 go build -ldflags="-s -w" -o willow ./cmd`
-* Transfer the binary to the server however you like.
+* Transfer the binary to the server however you like
-* Execute the binary with `./willow`.
+* Execute the binary with `./willow`
-* Edit the config with `vim config.toml`.
+* Edit the config with `vim config.toml`
-* Daemonise Willow using systemd or OpenRC or whatever you prefer.
+* Daemonise Willow using systemd or OpenRC or whatever you prefer
-* Reverse-proxy the web UI (defaults to `localhost:1313`) with Caddy or NGINX or whatever you prefer.
+* Reverse-proxy the web UI (defaults to `localhost:1313`) with Caddy or NGINX or whatever you prefer

 ### Use

-* Create a user with `./willow -a <username>`.
+* Create a user with `./willow -a <username>`
-* Open the web UI (defaults to `localhost:1313`, but [installation] had you put a proxy in front).
+* Open the web UI (defaults to `localhost:1313`, but [installation] had you put a proxy in front)
-* Click `Track new project`.
+* Click `Track new project`
-* Fill out the form and press `Next`.
+* Fill out the form and press `Next`
-* Indicate which version you're currently on and press `Track releases`.
+* Indicate which version you're currently on and press `Track releases`
 * You're now tracking that project's releases!

 [installation]: #installation